Alessandro-Salerno/Capsian-Engine/README.md

 Importing everything from locals.py will allow python to recognize parts of your code and help you along the way;
 VS Code is the IDE with which Capsian is built, with such large libraries a lite-weight editor is needed to insure stability while coding.

+# Older versions
+Did you know Capsian hasn't always been the name of this project?
+It was initially called KeyFire; the name was later changed due to trademark related issues and it became Capsian.
+You can still access all old versions, posts, issues etc on my private website which you can find a link for in my profile info.

 # Myself
 I am ALessandro Salerno, AKA tzyvoski.
 I was born in Italy and I still live there.
 And yes, I love Pizza 😂